teamdable/wordpress/readme.txt

 * Tested compatibility with WordPress 6.2
 * Removed the news section.
 * Fixed bugs related to the Open Graph Meta Tags feature.

+= 3.3.1 =
+* Fixed compatibility issue with some custom themes.